 Spring Cabbage – Młoda Kapusta

 Here it is, my Mom’s great recipe for a delicate Spring Cabbage aka Młoda Kapusta.
-It is a spring classic, light and crispy, and one of my favorite dishes my Mom used to make when I was growing up.
-At least twice a week, in a spring time, my Dad would go to the farmers market across the street to get a fresh, young cabbages.
+It is a spring classic, light and crispy, and one of my favorite dishes.
+At least once a week, in a spring time, my Dad would go to the farmers market across the street to get a fresh, young cabbage.
 My parents worked long hours, and I guess they were happy that me and my siblings loved this dish.
 It’s super easy to make and very budget friendly.

 It’s easy to tell the difference between “young” and “old” cabbage just by looking at it.
 The young cabbage has a lot more dark green leaves that stick out and away from the head.
 They are much looser and will cook much faster.
 “Old” cabbage is a lot paler, with the leaves closely clinging together to create the head.